niiksolo/Manual-QA-Portfolio/ui_testing/checklists/slider.md

-# Чек-лист: Slider (KS-Trans)
+# Checklist: Slider (KS-Trans)

-## Общие проверки
+## General Checks
-☐ Слайдер отображается на главной странице.
+☐ Slider is displayed on the main page.
-☐ Все слайды корректно загружаются без ошибок и пустых блоков.
+☐ All slides load correctly without errors or empty blocks.
-☐ Изображения на слайдах не искажены и адаптированы под разные размеры экрана.
+☐ Images on slides are not distorted and are adapted to different screen sizes.
-☐ Тексты на слайдах отображаются без обрезания или наложений.
+☐ Text on slides is fully visible and not overlapping.
-☐ Язык текста соответствует выбранной локализации (украинский).
+☐ Text language matches the selected localization (Ukrainian).

-## Навигация и управление
+## Navigation & Controls
-☐ Стрелки переключения слайдов работают и листают в обе стороны.
+☐ Slide arrows work and scroll in both directions.
-☐ Точки/индикаторы под слайдером отображают текущий слайд.
+☐ Dots/indicators under the slider show the current slide.
-☐ При клике на индикатор открывается соответствующий слайд.
+☐ Clicking an indicator opens the corresponding slide.
-☐ Автоматическая прокрутка работает.
+☐ Automatic slide rotation works.
-☐ Автопрокрутка останавливается при наведении курсора на слайд (hover).
+☐ Auto-rotation stops when hovering over a slide.

-## Содержимое слайдов
+## Slide Content
-☐ Слайды содержат актуальные тексты и изображения.
+☐ Slides contain up-to-date text and images.
-☐ Все ссылки на слайдах кликабельны и ведут на правильные страницы.
+☐ All links on slides are clickable and lead to the correct pages.
-☐ Тексты без орфографических и стилистических ошибок.
+☐ Texts are free of spelling and stylistic errors.

-## UI / Адаптивность
+## UI / Responsiveness
-☐ Слайдер корректно работает на мобильной версии (свайпы влево/вправо).
+☐ Slider works correctly on mobile (swipe left/right).
-☐ Контент на слайдах читаем и не «съезжает» на маленьких экранах.
+☐ Slide content is readable and does not shift on small screens.
-☐ Высота слайдера подстраивается под экран без появления лишних отступов.
+☐ Slider height adjusts to the screen without extra spacing.